Principle 7

 Recognise and manage risk

 Such risk management processes include defining the risk oversight responsibilities of the Board and the responsibilities of management in ensuring risks are both identified and effectively managed.
 Whilst ultimate responsibility for risk oversight rests with the Board, the Audit and Risk Committee is the delegated mechanism for focusing the Group on risk oversight, risk management and internal controls.
-The Audit and Risk Committee monitors management’s performance against the Group’s risk management framework.
+The Audit and Risk Committee reviews the Group’s risk management framework and its effectiveness, at least annually; and regularly reviews management’s initiatives to identify material risks and the appropriateness of the risk management processes in place to address them and operative within the risk appetite statement.
 The Audit and Risk Committee reports to the Board on risk management and internal control matters in accordance with its main responsibilities as outlined in the Audit and Risk Committee Charter.

 For further details of the Audit and Risk Committee composition and responsibilities, refer to the Audit and Risk Committee disclosures under Principle 4 - Safeguard the integrity of corporate reports.

-The Audit and Risk Committee is supported in managing risk through the combined activities of the following:
+The Audit and Risk Committee is supported in managing risk through the combined input of the following key risk activities and management accountabilities.

-• Enterprise risk profiles have been developed for the Group which are regularly reviewed and updated as part of the strategic planning process together with mitigation actions.
+- Enterprise risk profiles have been developed for the Group which are regularly reviewed and updated as part of the strategic planning process together with mitigation actions.
 The identified risks are analysed based on their potential impact and likelihood of occurrence and mitigation responses are put in place to manage the risks.
 Updates to the enterprise risk profiles form part of the agenda for the quarterly business reviews and strategy planning sessions with the Chief Executive Officer and Chief Financial Officer.
-The enterprise risk profiles for major risks are presented to the Audit and Risk Committee at the May and November meetings;
+The enterprise risk profiles for major risks are regularly presented to the Audit and Risk Committee.

-• Finance Risk Committee comprising the executive and senior financial management of the Group meets quarterly to monitor the financial risks in the organisation, oversee the execution of Group policies in relation to finance risks and measure the impact of both the underlying risks and the mitigation strategies employed.
+- The Finance Risk Committee, comprising the executive and senior financial management of the Group, meets quarterly to monitor the financial risks in the organisation, oversee the execution of Group policies in relation to finance risks and measure the impact of both the underlying risks and the mitigation strategies employed.
 Financial risks include liquidity and funding, interest rates, foreign currency, credit and legal risks.
-In addition, a sub-committee of the Finance Risk Committee meets weekly to consider foreign currency and other risks as required;
+In addition, a sub-committee of the Finance Risk Committee meets weekly to consider foreign currency and other risks as required.

-• Chief Financial Officer who has primary responsibility for designing, implementing and coordinating the overall Group risk management and internal control practices.
+- The Chief Financial Officer has primary responsibility for designing, implementing and coordinating the overall Group risk management and internal control practices.
 The Chief Financial Officer attends the Board and Audit and Risk Committee meetings and presents bi-annually, the Chief Financial Officer’s Report.
-The Chief Financial Officer has the authority to report directly to the Board or Audit and Risk Committee on any matter at any time;
+The Chief Financial Officer has the authority to report directly to the Board or Audit and Risk Committee on any matter at any time.

-• Group General Manager – People and Performance and the Group Workplace Health and Safety (WHS) Manager who have specific responsibilities in respect of operational risks including workplace health and safety, business continuity, environmental, sustainability, ethical sourcing and industrial relations risks.
-The Group WHS Manager prepares a workplace health and safety report for the monthly Board meetings and is regularly required to attend and present at Board meetings on Group workplace health and safety strategy and performance;
+- The Group General Manager – People and Performance and Group Workplace Health and Safety (WHS) Manager, have specific responsibilities in respect of operational risks including workplace health and safety, business continuity, environmental, sustainability, ethical sourcing and industrial relations.
+The Group WHS Manager prepares a workplace health and safety report for the monthly Board meetings and is regularly required to attend and present at Board meetings on Group workplace health and safety strategy and performance.

-• Chief Information Officer who has specific responsibilities in respect of the Group’s information technology security and risk environment including cyber security risks.
-The Chief Information Officer attends and presents at Audit and Risk Committee meetings as required;
+- The Chief Information Officer has specific responsibilities in respect of the Group’s information technology security and risk environment including cyber security risks.
+The Chief Information Officer attends and presents at Audit and Risk Committee meetings as required.

-• Company Secretary who is responsible for putting in place adequate insurance to cover the major group insurable risks including property and business interruption, public and products liability, product recall and directors’ and officers’ liability insurance.
+- The Company Secretary is responsible for putting in place adequate insurance to cover the major Group insurable risks including property and business interruption, public and products liability, product recall and directors’ and officers’ liability insurance.
 The Group’s insurance broker assists with arranging the insurance and claims management.
-The insurance policies are placed with reputable insurers with appropriate coverage, limits and deductibles for the business;
+The insurance policies are placed with reputable insurers with appropriate coverage, limits and deductibles for the business.

-• The Company Secretary is also the Ethical Standards Officer who is responsible for the administration and maintenance of the Group-wide policy against slavery and trafficking in persons.
-The Ethical Standards Officer has responsibility for overseeing the implementation of the policy, monitoring its use and effectiveness, dealing with any questions that arise, and ensuring audits and internal control systems and procedures are effective in countering modern slavery.
-The Ethical Standards Officer, with the support of the Head of Procurement, prepares regular reports for the Audit and Risk Committee on progress with the modern slavery risk mitigation plans;
+The Company Secretary is also the Ethical Standards Officer who is responsible for the administration and maintenance of the Group-wide policy against slavery and trafficking in persons.
+The Ethical Standards Officer and Head of Sustainable Procurement have responsibility for overseeing the implementation of the policy, monitoring its use and effectiveness, dealing with any questions that arise, and ensuring audits and internal control systems and procedures are effective in countering modern slavery.
+Regular reports are prepared for the Audit and Risk Committee on progress with the modern slavery risk mitigation plans.

 The Group has implemented risk management software across the Group for the purpose of identifying and managing workplace health and safety risks.
 The software is a critical tool for executives and senior management and has enhanced the identification, reporting and monitoring of actions in this important area.